chistopher/girgs/notes.md

 notes:
 - type 1 pairs include (A,A)
-- in the orignial paper type 1 and type 2 pairs include A,B and B,A
+- in the original paper type 1 and type 2 pairs include A,B and B,A
 - we use "visit" for cell-pairs and "sample" for point-pairs/layer-pairs